Right to food by country: Guatemala

 The right to food is enshrined in the constitution, Article 51 (Protection of Minors and the Elderly):

 "The State will protect the physical, mental and moral health of Minors and the Elderly.
 It will guarantee them their right to food, public health, education, security and social insurance."

 And Article 99 (Feeding and nutrition):

 "The State will see to it that the food and the nutrition of the population meet the minimum health requirements.
 The specialized actions among themselves or with international organizations dedicated to public health to achieve an effective national food delivery system."

 In 2005, Guatemala adopts a framework law on the right to food.
 Guatemala has included the topic of food sovereignty in framework law, though its status is sometimes controversial: Law on National Food and Nutrition Security System, Decree No. 32-2005, 2005.
 Agreement No 75/06, Regulation to the Law on National System on Food and Nutritional Security, 2006.

 In 2006, the Special Rapporteur leads a country mission to Guatemala.

 In 2010, the Special Rapporteur leads a country mission to Guatemala.

 Haiti

 The right to food is enshrined in the constitution, Article 22:

 "The State recognizes the right of every citizen to decent housing, education, food and social security."

+Based on a survey of human rights experts administered by the Human Rights Measurement Initiative in 2017, Haiti is doing only 80.8% of what should be possible at its level of income on the right to food.